kbagoy/kb2024/_posts/2021-06-03-business-expenses-that-you-can-write-off.md

 ## **Office Supplies**

-One thing that many business owners forget is that a lot of your business office supplies can also [qualify as write-offs](https://www.freshbooks.com/hub/expenses/tax-deductions-small-business#:~:text=You%20can%20write%20off%20office,related%20postage%20and%20shipping%20costs.).
+One thing that many business owners forget is that a lot of your business office supplies can also[qualify as write-offs](https://www.freshbooks.com/hub/expenses/tax-deductions-small-business#:~:text=You%20can%20write%20off%20office,related%20postage%20and%20shipping%20costs.).
 Your business equipment like desks, chairs, computers, printers, organizing cabinets, etc. could even qualify as a tax deduction.
 You can even deduct postage and shipping supplies.
 The only requirement for each of these deductions is that you use those office supplies that you’ve deducted during the indicated tax year.

 ## **Travel**